KennyTzeng/NCTU-OSDI/lab3/README.md

 }
 ```

-2. After `lidt`, is data structure `Pseudodesc` still used for other purpose, or we can just discard it？Why</br>
+2. After `lidt`, is data structure `Pseudodesc` still used for other purpose, or we can just discard it?
+Why?</br>
 After `lidt`, `idtr` has the address of idt, so we don't need `Pseudodesc` anymore.